-Wind: Governors Island is in an open harbor with little protection from the wind.
+Wind: Roosevelt Island is in an open harbor with little protection from the wind.
 If your project is lightweight, or involves lightweight materials, consider how you will handle a breezy day or storm.

 Overnight: If your project is susceptible to rain or wind problems, how will you secure your project overnight when it is unattended?

 Much of Roosevelt Island is an open, grassy area, and as such, you should be prepared to protect yourself from the sun.
 Consider bringing sunscreen; wearing a hat, sunglasses, or other appropriate attire; or bringing a shade structure to protect yourself and your crew as needed.
 Plan to have enough water with you to stay hydrated on hot, sunny days.

 There are a few things you should know FIGMENT does not provide to FIGMENT Weekend artists.

 Please bring any and all tables and chairs that you need to make your project a success.

 Although we do have occasional outside volunteer groups that show up to lend a hand with FIGMENT, we do not organize volunteers to help with projects and can't guarantee any support.
 Artists should bring their own support team.